-The 10 most fascinating mythical creatures from natives traditions
+The 10 most fascinating mythical creatures from indigenous traditions

 Les 10 créatures mythiques les plus fascinantes des traditions autochtones

-For millennia, natives stories have transmitted the memory, spirituality, and wisdom of each nation.
-Mythical creatures are not monsters, but living symbols of the balance between the forces of the world: light and shadow, the visible and the invisible, nature and spirit.
+For millennia, Indigenous narratives have transmitted the memory, spirituality, and wisdom of each nation.
+Mythical creatures in these stories are not monsters, but living symbols of the balance between the world's forces: light and shadow, visible and invisible, nature and spirit.

-Each legendary being has a function: to teach, to warn, to protect, or to remind us of the fragility of the bond that unites humans with Mother Earth.
+Each legendary being has a function: to teach, warn, protect, or remind us of the fragile bond between humans and Mother Earth.

 1. The Wendigo

-Originating from the Algonquian peoples, the Wendigo is a terrifying creature associated with winter, hunger, and the downfall of humanity.
+Originating from the Algonquian peoples, the Wendigo is a terrifying creature linked to winter, hunger, and the loss of humanity.
 It symbolizes greed and imbalance.
-According to tradition, the Wendigo appears when a human being allows the thirst for power or fear to dominate their heart.
+According to tradition, the Wendigo appears when a human allows the thirst for power or fear to dominate their heart.

 2. The Thunderbird

 The Thunderbird is a powerful celestial spirit, master of storms and guardian of justice.
-Its wings conjure thunder, and its eyes emit lightning.
-It embodies the strength of the heavens and the protection of peoples.
+Its wings cause thunder, and its eyes emit lightning.
+It embodies the strength of the sky and the protection of peoples.

-A central figure in Anishinaabe traditions, Nanabozho is a being who is both wise and mischievous.
+A central figure in Anishinaabe traditions, Nanabozho is both wise and mischievous.
 He often plays tricks on humans and spirits, but his actions always teach a lesson about wisdom and compassion.

 4. The Sasquatch

-Also known as Bigfoot, Sasquatch originates from West Coast legends.
-It is said to be a discreet and mysterious guardian of the forests, a symbol of the boundary between the natural world and that of humans.
+Also known as Bigfoot, the Sasquatch comes from legends of the West Coast.
+It is said to be a guardian of the forests, discreet and mysterious, symbolizing the boundary between the natural world and that of humans.

 5. The Qalupalik

-In Inuit traditions, the Qalupalik is a green-skinned sea creature that lures overly curious children to the sea.
+In Inuit traditions, the Qalupalik is a green-skinned sea creature that lures overly curious children into the sea.
 It represents vigilance and the importance of respecting natural forces.

 6. The Raven

-Among several Northwest nations, the Raven is a creator, a light-bearer, and a messenger between worlds.
-It embodies transformation, knowledge, and the ability to be reborn after hardship.
+Among several Northwest nations, the Raven is a creator, a bringer of light, and a messenger between worlds.
+It embodies transformation, knowledge, and the ability to be reborn after trials.

-The Wind Spirit, or Great Wind, blows to remind us that everything changes.
-In many traditions, it guides hunters, brings the seasons, and purifies places of worship.
+The Wind Spirit or Great Wind blows to remind us that everything changes.
+In many traditions, it guides hunters, brings the seasons, and purifies prayer sites.
 It symbolizes freedom and communication between worlds.

 8. The Pukwudgie